AWS Metadata

 tags_include

-Assume that our EC2 instance has many tags, some of which have lengthy values that are irrelevant to the logs we want to collect.
-Only two tags, department and project, seem to be valuable for our purpose.
-Here is a configuration which reflects this requirement:
+Assume the EC2 instance has many tags, some of which have lengthy values that are irrelevant to the logs you want to collect.
+Only two tags, department

 tags_exclude